Edge constraints in pose graph

 Information matrices, specified in compact form as a n-by-6 or n-by-21 matrix, where n is the number of poses in the pose graph.

-covariance of the pose and represents the uncertainty of the measurement.
-If
+information matrix represents the uncertainty of the measurement.
+The matrix

-3-by-3 matrix of pairwise covariance calculations.
-Typically, the
+of pairwise covariance calculations.
+Typically, the uncertainty is

 vector.
 The default is